shiwang0211/Course-Project---Data-Mining-and-Statistical-Thinking/ReadMe.md

 Overview
 ========

-This is a couse project for 15.077 Data Mining and Statistical Thinking at Massachusetts Institute of Technology.
+This is a course project for 15.077 Data Mining and Statistical Thinking at Massachusetts Institute of Technology.

 The files under the folder include: